-At March 31, 2015, we have access to various sources of liquidity which we estimate exceeds \$859.8 million.
-This includes (i) \$168.7 million of cash and cash equivalents; (ii) \$375.4 million in estimated financing available from unpledged Agency MBS and other Agency MBS collateral that is currently pledged in excess of contractual requirements; and (iii) \$315.7 million in estimated financing available from unpledged Non-Agency MBS.
+At June 30, 2015, we have access to various sources of liquidity which we estimate to be in excess of \$841.6 million.
+This amount includes (i) \$218.5 million of cash and cash equivalents; (ii) \$374.4 million in estimated financing available from unpledged Agency MBS and from other Agency MBS collateral that is currently pledged in excess of contractual requirements; and (iii) \$248.7 million in estimated financing available from unpledged Non-Agency MBS.
 Consequently, we believe that we are positioned to continue to take advantage of investment opportunities within the residential mortgage marketplace.
 During the remainder of 2015, we intend to continue to selectively acquire MBS and residential whole loans.
-In addition, while the majority of the Legacy Non-Agency MBS in our portfolio will not return their full face value due to loan defaults, we believe that they will deliver attractive loss adjusted yields due to our discounted average amortized cost of 75% of face value at March 31, 2015.
+In addition, while the majority of our Legacy Non-Agency MBS will not return their full face value due to loan defaults, we believe that they will deliver attractive loss adjusted yields due to our discounted average amortized cost of 75% of face value at June 30, 2015.

 Repurchase agreement funding for both Agency MBS and Non-Agency MBS continues to be available to us from multiple counterparties.
 Typically, repurchase agreement funding involving Non-Agency MBS is available from fewer counterparties, at terms requiring higher collateralization and higher interest rates, than for repurchase agreement funding involving Agency MBS.
-At March 31, 2015, our debt consisted of borrowings under repurchase agreements with 26 counterparties, securitized debt, Senior Notes outstanding and obligation to return securities obtained as collateral, resulting in a debt-to-equity multiple of 3.3 times.
-(See table on page 69 under Results of Operations that presents our quarterly leverage multiples since March 31, 2014.)
+At June 30, 2015, our debt consisted of borrowings under repurchase agreements with 26 counterparties, securitized debt, Senior Notes outstanding and obligation to return securities obtained as collateral, resulting in a debt-to-equity multiple of 3.3 times.
+Subsequent to June 30, 2015, our wholly owned subsidiary, MFA Insurance, Inc. became a member of the Federal Home Loan Bank of Des Moines, further diversifying our potential sources of funding for residential mortgage investments.

+(See table on page 74 under Results of Operations that presents our quarterly leverage multiples since June 30, 2014.)